12 best email newsletter software in 2026

 In-depth comparison: GetResponse vs. Campaign Monitor

-6. Omnisend: Best for ecommerce brands
+6. Omnisend: best for ecommerce email and SMS newsletters

 Key features